shapeshed/flim.shapeshed.com/src/_posts/getting-started-with-go.md

 You can also build your hello world program into a binary

     go build hello-world

-This has the effect of creating an executable binary file.

 You can now run the compiled code with